VyshnavSanthosh/Micro-blogging-Platform-Using-Django/README.md

 ## Usage
 - Users can register for a new account.
-- After logging in, users can create tweets, view their own tweets, and manage their profiles.
+- After logging in, users can create blogs, view their own blogs, and manage their profiles.
 - Users can log out to end their session.

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, please fork the repository and submit a pull request.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements
 - Django documentation for guidance on best practices.